CQCL/phir/spec.md

 }
 ```

-Example:
-This example contains 6 RZ gates.
-There is 1 "qop" per unique gate angle, and 2 arguments.
+This example contains 6 RZ gate applications.
+There is 1 `"qop"` per unique gate angle, each with 2 qubit arguments.
 All gates within the block will be applied in parallel.

 ```json5